-During 2004, three work groups have been actively working for the Council.
-These work groups were established in 2002 to treat issues on giving access to data, methodology and quality and electronic publishing.
+During 2005, four work groups have been actively working for the Council.
+The work groups treat issues on giving access to data, methodology and quality and electronic publishing.
 The work groups are made up of representatives for the authorities in the Council and representatives of other statistical authorities who expressed interest in this work.